TREASURIES-Yields fall as stagnant wages ease inflation fears

 * UK parliament passes Brexit bill as Scotland demands referendum

-(Adds quotes, July performance of long bonds, updates prices) * Yields fall after data shows wages flat in July * Data offsets inflation fears from labor costs increase on Thursday * Yield curve steepens as Fed seen having more time before hike By Karen Brettell NEW YORK, Aug 1 U.S. Treasuries prices gained on Friday after jobs data eased concerns about rising wage inflation, and reduced expectations that the Federal Reserve may act sooner than some had anticipated to increase interest rates.
+(Adds quote, details on yield curve, updates prices) * Yields fall after data shows wages flat in July * Data offsets inflation fears from labor costs increase on Thursday * Yield curve steepens as Fed seen having more time before hike By Karen Brettell NEW YORK, Aug 1 U.S. Treasuries yields dropped on Friday after the U.S. government reported that employers added 209,000 jobs in July, fewer than expected, and that wage growth was stagnant in the month.
 Yields have risen since strong growth of gross domestic product for the second quarter, reported on Wednesday, buttressed sentiment that the economy is gaining momentum.
-The debt weakened further on Thursday on inflation fears after data showed U.S. labor costs rose the most in more than 5-1/2 years in the second quarter, a sign that a long-awaited acceleration in wage growth may be imminent.
+Yields rose further on Thursday on inflation fears after data showed U.S. labor costs rose the most in more than 5-1/2 years in the second quarter, a sign that a long-awaited acceleration in wage growth may be imminent.
 Data on Friday, however, showed that average hourly earnings rose only one cent.
 The figure is closely monitored as a potential signal of reduced slack in the labor market that could prompt the Fed to raise rates.
 "The market was running scared after yesterday's outperformance of the employment cost index," said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
 "Overall, it's a pretty positive report.
 The only really disappointing part of it is wages, and that should help calm the market."
-Benchmark 10-year notes were last up 15/32 in price to yield 2.51 percent, down from 2.58 percent before the jobs data was released.
-Short- and intermediate-dated debt, which is the most sensitive to interest rate expectations, outperformed on Friday and the yield curve steepened as investors unwound bets that had sent the curve to its flattest levels in five-years.
-Tame inflation is seen as giving the Fed more time to continue its stimulus before raising interest rates, which many see as likely to occur next year.
+Benchmark 10-year notes were last up 11/32 in price to yield 2.52 percent, down from 2.58 percent before the jobs data was released.
+Intermediate-dated debt, which is the most sensitive to interest rate expectations, outperformed and the yield curve steepened as investors unwound bets that had sent the curve to its flattest levels in five-years.
+Tame inflation is seen as giving the Federal Reserve more time to continue its stimulus before raising interest rates, which many see as likely to occur next year.
 "The number gives the Fed a little bit more credibility and a little bit more time, which is why you're seeing the unwind of flatteners," said Sean Murphy, a Treasuries trader at Societe Generale in New York.
 The yield curve between five-year notes and 30-year bonds steepened to 162 basis points, and is up from a five-year low of 149 basis points on Wednesday.
-Rick Rieder, chief investment officer of fundamental fixed income at BlackRock, sees the curve as likely to resume flattening, however, as liquidity dries up for August and as investors continue to grapple with Fed policy.
-"In August, liquidity is not as high.
-Rates will drift higher.
-The front-end of the curve will lead the market higher," he said.
-Longer-dated Treasuries were among the few bond markets that posted positive returns in July, as investors searched for lower risk assets and extended duration to reach higher yields.
-Treasuries that mature in 20 years or longer produced a total return of 0.66 percent, the best U.S. bond category in July and so far in 2014, according to data by Barclays.
-(Additional reporting by Richard Leong, Editing by Nick Zieminski and Meredith Mazzilli)
+(Editing by Nick Zieminski)

 * UK parliament passes Brexit bill as Scotland demands referendum